 graduated maille / graduation

-Chainmail that is made with gradually increasing (or decreasing) ring inner and/or wire diameters.
-Sometimes mail is graduated by changing the number of captive, orbital, or reinforced rings per cell where applicable.
+Chainmail that is made with gradually increasing (or decreasing) ID and/or WD.
+Sometimes chainmail is graduated by changing the number of captive, orbital, or reinforced rings per cell where applicable.
 Article:

 Examples displayed are E4-1, FP6-1, BW.

 Usually perfectly symmetrical sheet weave expansion in six directions.
 Originates with J6-1.
 Includes J3-1, J4-1HW,

 Example displayed is CJ12-2

 See also square sheet, directional sheet, chain sheet.

 Is made up of two or more distinct, infinitely repeating weaves.
 Some sheet repetitions found in hybrid bands are limited to their lowest fixed number of rows that will allow linear expansion.